backstage/techdocs-container/README.md

 ## Updating PlantUML

 PlantUML is a Java based tool which is packaged in a single JAR file.
-You can fine the latest released in their [GitHub repo under Releases](https://github.com/plantuml/plantuml/releases).
+You can find the latest released in their [GitHub repo under Releases](https://github.com/plantuml/plantuml/releases).
 When updating the Docker file with a new release of PlantUML you'll need to download the relevant JAR file first and then generate a checksum using `sha1sum`.
 Here are the steps:

 1. Download the JAR file: `curl -o plantuml.jar -L https://github.com/plantuml/plantuml/releases/download/v1.2024.6/plantuml-1.2024.6.jar`
 2. Generate the checksum: `sha1sum plantuml.jar`